Mt. Shasta Stargazers Astronomy Club

 Choose the appropriate option for your device.
 The App is free.
 Please download the App at least 1/2 hour before the meeting since it may take a few minutes to download.
 If you already have the Zoom App, you might check to see if a new version is available since it is updated frequently.

-Star PartiesNext Date: TBA
+Star PartiesNext Date: Paused Until Spring

 Show Maps